HelenGezahegn/aeye-alliance/README.md

 * website
 * android app

-Unfortunately, due to error with some kernel operations from using tensorflow on Android Studio, we were not able to successfully import and use our model on our android app.
+We were able to successfully import and load our model in Android Studio.
+Unfortunately, due to errors with some kernel operations from using Tensorflow with Android Studio, we were not to feed our Braille images into our model.
 [We have posted this error on StackOverFlow.](https://stackoverflow.com/questions/50955816/java-lang-illegalargumentexception-no-opkernel-was-registered-to-support-op-ga) For the time being, we will use our website as the main Braille-to-Text converter.

 ## Open Source Dataset ##
 Since we were not able to find an open source or public dataset of images of English Grade 1 Braille, we are planning on releasing our own dataset to be downloaded and used for free.